Directorate-General for Health and Food Safety

-6. Intermediate frequency fields like those from computer screens and anti theft devices
+6. Intermediate frequency (IF) fields like those from induction ovens

 - 6.1 What are the sources of intermediate frequency fields (IF fields)?